Wright Institute Pipeline to Advanced Degrees

 Priscilla Mei

-Priscilla (she/her) is a second-year clinical psychology doctoral student at the Wright Institute.
-She identifies as a first generation, bilingual Chinese American from Chicago, IL.
+Priscilla (she/her) is a fourth-year clinical psychology doctoral student at the Wright Institute.
+She identifies as a bilingual Chinese American and first-generation college student from Chicago, IL.
 She received her B.A. in Psychology with a minor in Chinese Language and Culture from Washington University in St. Louis.
-During her time at WashU, she was a part of a mentor-mentee program aimed at pairing undergraduate students with adopted adolescents in the St. Louis area with the purpose of fostering a relationship and providing guidance to the mentee.
-Her current clinical passion is to serve historically marginalized communities and individuals, especially those who lack services and have multiple responsibilities including school and family.
+During her time at WashU, she was a part of a mentor-mentee program aimed at pairing undergraduate students with adopted Chinese adolescents in the St. Louis area with the purpose of fostering a relationship and providing guidance to the mentee.
+After graduating WashU, she worked as a clinical research assistant for a psychology lab for a couple years before entering WI's PsyD program.
+Her current clinical passion lies with community mental health, and she aims to serve historically marginalized communities and individuals, especially those who lack services and have multiple responsibilities including school and family.

 Shah Shepherd